-Similarly, in the interview with Nasima (acid victim), she had been asked to narrate her story and she responded that, the uncle living next door harassed her in her early childhood; and she refuses their marriage proposal.
-However, once again she came to her father's house, and the offender continued to physically abuse her as she stated and I quote “However, after few days I went to my fathers house again at school holidays and I saw them (culprits), they were walking in front of me and saying, “I will change your face” I didn’t understand what they meant by that.”
-In the night that the attack happened, Nasima was sleeping in her room and she felt a burning sensation suddenly.
-The culprits put acid on her face.
-Nasim's father decided to launch a police FIR (First Information Report); therefore, the police came and heard the entire case from Nasima.
-The police assured her of justice and in the meantime Nasima found out that one of her relatives had provided the offenders with an option to escape.
+Similarly, in the interview with Ms. N (acid victim), she had been asked to narrate her story and she responded that, the uncle living next door harassed her in her early childhood; and she refuses their marriage proposal.
+However, once again she came to her father's house, and the offender continued to physically abuse her as she stated and I quote “However, after few days I went to my fathers house again at school holidays and I saw them (accused), they were walking in front of me and saying, “I will change your face” I didn’t understand what they meant by that.”
+In the night that the attack happened, Ms. N was sleeping in her room and she felt a burning sensation suddenly.
+The accused put acid on her face.
+Ms. N father decided to launch a police FIR (First Information Report); therefore, the police came and heard the entire case from Ms. N. The police assured her of justice and in the meantime Ms. N found out that one of her relatives had provided the offenders with an option to escape.
 However, the offenders denied having done anything, so they stayed put.
-Later the suspect in Nasima’s case was arrested.
-Nasima lives in a village and everyone knows her story.
-The powerful members of the village were pressuring her family to withdraw the case and make a settlement with the culprit.
-Moreover, later on, the police were less supportive because they reportedly received bribes from the culprit’s family; therefore, instead of giving the criminals punishment the police were also pressuring Nasima’s family to arrive at a settlement with the culprits.
-However, as Nasima’s father helped her, she took the case to the court and two of the accused among three, got life imprisonment; however, one of the accused escaped the legal punishment by giving money to the police.
+Later the suspect in Ms. N case was arrested.
+Ms. N lives in a village and everyone knows her story.
+The powerful members of the village were pressuring her family to withdraw the case and make a settlement with the accused.
+Moreover, later on, the police were less supportive because they reportedly received bribes from the accused family; therefore, instead of giving the criminals punishment the police were also pressuring Ms. N family to arrive at a settlement with the accused.
+However, as Ms. N father helped her, she took the case to the court and two of the accused among three, got life imprisonment; however, one of the accused escaped the legal punishment by giving money to the police.

 As mentioned in chapter 2, Schech et al. (2000) argue that because of cultural conservatism, women have certain restrictions, which renders them powerless.
 Conversely, men have more freedom or fewer restrictions imposed upon their lives, and are thus more powerful.
 However, this ultimately leads to the vicious cycle of a patriarchal society.
-In Nasima’s case, the society (in the form of her local community and police force) attempted to subjugate her, which is a clear scenario of a patriarchal society, which blames women and protects men.
-In Nasima’s case with her father help she was using her “agency” however, patriarchal beliefs coupled with ineffectiveness of the police delayed the procedure for her, as Zaman (1999:40) mentioned “anyone who lacks money or power is seen to suffer due to a lack of police protection”.
-However, in both Nasima and Suraiya’s cases it is evident that through support from male members of their family, they were able to achieve some justice.
+In Ms.N case, the society (in the form of her local community and police force) attempted to subjugate her, which is a clear scenario of a patriarchal society, which blames women and protects men.
+In Ms. N case with her father help she was using her “agency” however, patriarchal beliefs coupled with ineffectiveness of the police delayed the procedure for her, as Zaman (1999:40) mentioned “anyone who lacks money or power is seen to suffer due to a lack of police protection”.
+However, in both Of the cases above it is evident that through support from male members of their family, they were able to achieve some justice.